aut0poietic/wp-starter-kit/README.md

 AJAX in WordPress is a fairly large topic.
 For more information on using AJAX with WordPress, see the codex article [AJAX in Plugins](http://codex.wordpress.org/AJAX_in_Plugins).

+### Using Grunt ###

+Starter-Kit now comes with a **very** basic grunt configuration.
+The setup is fairly simple:

++   grunt tasks are in the root of the `grunt` folder.
++   grunt task options are in the `grunt/options` folder.

+The structure is fairly flexible, and you should be able to add additional tasks and options or exit the existing elements at will.
+But the nuts and bolts of using grunt is far beyond the scope of this readme.
+The best tutorial (IMO) is from [Chris Coyier on 24 Ways](http://24ways.org/2013/grunt-is-not-weird-and-hard/).
+You can also view his [screen cast](http://css-tricks.com/video-screencasts/130-first-moments-grunt/) on the subject.

+#### JavaScript ####
+JavaScript goes in the in the `assets/js` folder.
+The grunt task will lint (that means, check your code quality using jshint) and then uglify ( that means, make it really really tiny ) the JavaScript files in this directory, with a few exceptions:

++   Files with the extension '.min.js' are assumed to be uglified already, and are ignored.
++   Files that begin with an underscore ('_') are assumed to be included in some other way and are ignored.
++   Any files in a **subdirectory** of `assets/js` are assumed to be included in some other way and are ignored.

+#### SASS/CSS ####
+Starter-Kit uses [SASS (.scss)](http://sass-lang.com/) and these files live in the in the `assets/css` folder.
+The grunt task will compile the sass files, run [autoprefixer](https://github.com/nDmitry/grunt-autoprefixer), and minifiy the resulting css file.
+Grunt will ignore:

++   Files with the extension '.css' - assumed to already been processed.
++   Files that begin with an underscore ('_') are assumed to be included using @import.
++   Any files in a **subdirectory** of `assets/css` are assumed to have been included using @import.

+#### Images ####
+The grunt task will minify all images placed in the `assets/img` folder using imagemin.
+Don't worry, imagemin is smart enough to know what images have been previously minified.

+#### The 'dev' Grunt Task ####
+The default task, that is, just typing 'grunt' into the command line while in your plugin folder, will perform all of the above actions.

+However, the 'dev' ( that is, typing 'grunt dev' ) will start the watch task.
+This task will monitor the files in your development directory, waiting for changes.
+So when you edit a JavaScript file in the `assets/js` folder the dev task will see the change and run the appropriate tasks (jshint and uglify), even if that file is in a subfolder.
+The same goes for the editing an .scss file or adding an image to the `assets/img` folder.

+#### Grunt Gotchas ####
+grunt creates a few temporary folders -- be sure to avoid uploading these to your server or including them in SVN (if you add them to wordpress.org/plugins).
+These folders are:

++   `.sass-cache` - created when compiling sass
++   `.tmp` - created when running autoprefixer and cssmin
++   `node_modules` - contains code necessary to run grunt and grun tasks

+## Future ##

+I should mention that this is a living codebase -- I use this any time I'm building plugin.
+As a result, the code changes frequently.
+I attempt to keep the code updated (mostly happens) as well as the documentation (mostly doesn't happen).
+Feel free to submit issues, or browser them to see what other features are planned.

+Thanks for playing.